 The Department is reviewing its organisational structure in line with the District Service Delivery Model as endorsed by the Presidential Co-ordinated Council and the KZN Provincial Executive Committee.
-This realignment will be responsive to the promotion of the principles of the NDP and other priority areas to support the achievement of integrated planning services for human settlements and government priorities.
-In order to strength capacity, there will be dedicated business units for the management of informal settlements, the TRP and radical economic transformation.
+This realignment will be responsive to the promotion of the principles of the NDP and other priority areas to support the achievement of integrated planning for human settlements and government priorities.
+In order to strengthen capacity, there will be a dedicated business unit for the management of informal settlements.
+Dedicated units have been established for the Title Deeds Restoration Programme and Radical Economic Transformation.
 Strong emphasis will also be given to community participation to address social challenges faced with communities and service delivery protests.